 At the AGM of 2010 our secretary Bernard Vause relinquished the job having served the Band as Youth Band Leader, Chairman, Secretary and fundraiser for over 29years.

 March 2011 saw the band declared Area Champions in section 2 at the North West Area Championship held in Blackpool.
 This led to the Band playing in the National Finals at Cheltenham in section 2., when they were placed 6th out of 17 bands a very noteworthy achievement.

+The Band was promoted to first section in 2012.
 As part of the 2012 Morecambe Visitor Annual Sunshine Entertainment Awards, the band was voted Winner of the Community Group Category.

 2013 was a particularly successful year for the Band.
 Morecambe achieved second place at the Butlin’s Mineworkers contest and at Brass at the Guild a month later.
 The hat trick was completed with 2nd place at the North West Areas, and an invite to the nationals in September.
 The band rounded off the contesting year by winning at Fleetwood.

 In 2014 under the direction of Andrew Warriner the band was promoted to the Championship Section.
 During the summer of 2014 the band performed at the inaugural Morecambe Carnival, and were invited to play at the Lancaster Music Festival in October.

 In 2015 (as the first Lottery Winners) we were invited to London to take part in a TV presentation; then in March 2015, competing in the Area Qualifiers at Championship level, the band were placed 5th…an outstanding achievement for the town band.